RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice

 This definition can be further restricted to one named graph per element:

-\begin{definition} An \textbf{RDF named graph stream} is an RDF dataset stream in which every element has exactly one named RDF graph pair $\langle n, G \rangle$, where $G$ is an RDF graph, and $n$ is the graph name.
-Apart from graph $G$, the dataset may contain any number of triples in the default graph. \end{definition} This is a simplified version of the RSP Data Model~\cite{rspmodel}, without the temporal aspect.
-Although we could find only one reference to this stream type in the literature (RSP engines can consume such streams~\cite{rspmodel}), it is an intuitively important specialization of the RDF dataset stream.
-Here, every element corresponds to one named RDF graph with some optional information (metadata) about it.
-As with RDF subject graph streams, this has the advantage of identifying an element by IRI, albeit with more flexibility as to the element's contents.
+\begin{Definition} An \textbf{RDF named graph stream} is an RDF dataset stream in which every element has exactly one named RDF graph pair $\langle n, G \rangle$, where $G$ is an RDF graph, and $n$ is the graph name.
+Apart from graph $G$, the dataset may contain any number of triples in the default graph. \end{Definition} This is a simplified version of the RSP Data Model~\cite{rspmodel}, without the temporal aspect.
+Although we could find only one reference to this stream type in the literature (RSP engines can consume such streams if an appropriate conversion is implemented~\cite{rspmodel}), it is an intuitively important specialization of the RDF dataset stream.
+Here, every element corresponds to one named RDF graph with some optional information (metadata) about it in the default graph.
+As with RDF subject graph streams, this has the advantage of identifying a stream element by IRI, albeit with more flexibility as to the element's contents.

 With this, we can move on to the timestamped variant: